-Corruption and bribery risks are not specific to the vehicle rental sector, while anti-competitive practices are a potential area of drift, given that daily rental prices are the result of market dynamics (supply and demand) and are very sensitive to competition.
+Corruption and bribery risks are not specific to the vehicle rental sector, while anti-competitive practices are a potential area of drift, given that daily rental prices are the result of market dynamics (supply and protection / data privacy considerations are high on EMG's agenda and why data protection is a cornerstone of our Group's commitment to ethical business practices and of customer trust.
+As a consequence, it is crucial for EMG to have robust data privacy and cybersecurity measures in place to protect this data, not only to comply with relevant regulations but also to proactively manage its risks.